erikespana/Social-Media-Mash-Up/admissions-bloggers/special-interest-feature/README.md

 	* Set format to reboot/_Site Support/Formats/SPIF/spif-right-column-top

 	**Implementation**
-	* Embed each blogger's most recent post using PHP code and schedule page to publish periodically.
+	* Embed each blogger's most recent post using PHP code and schedule the page to publish periodically.